AnmolVerma404/TicketOps/README.md

       - All event history, if new service in implemented it need to be updated with all the log's and data that was ever transmitted.
       - This features can be build but we already have an solution for this i.e. NATS Streaming Server.
 Which solves this problem and make event bus handling easier.
   - In this ticket application, NATS is being used.
 Ticket creation and updation for a large scale application have been made possible by it.
+- **Jest**
+  - Jest is used for testing.
+  - Mock in jest is used to create a function that simulate/mimic the original function.
+It allow developer to test their code in isolation, without having to intract with complex or external dependencies.

 ## 🚩Contributing